j-u-p-iter/regexp-parser/FORMAL_GRAMMAR_EVOLUTION.md

 StringLiteral  => STRING;
 ```

 Here we introduce new method Literal for the Parser and extract all logic for the literals from the Program method to the Literal method.
 Program itself will call Literal method and return the result of this call.
+Literal method won't return any new node, but just make decision what result node to return - NumericLiteral or StringLiteral.

-If with the NumericLiterals and StringLiterals everything was very easy and we could easily find an appropriate definition for the AST node type, no things become more complicated.
+If with the NumericLiterals and StringLiterals everything was very easy and we could easily find an appropriate name for the AST node type, now things become more complicated.
 It's because it's hard to find:
 - on what structuring blocks we should split the program;
 - how to name these blocks.